am7590/PlantPal/README.md

 - Remember to water your plants with scheduled push notifications
 - Identify the species of your plant
 - Perform health checks and watch as your plant's health improves over time
-- Upload a new photo of your plant each time you water it to build a time lapse
+- Upload a new photo of your plant each time you water it to build a time lapse of your plant's growth

 ## API
 - Most data is kept on CoreData and persisted with CloudKit